 To find stability amid life’s challenges, turn to the Source of your strength, Jesus.
 By doing so, you will tap into a wellspring of supernatural support.

 This will thwart the enemy’s harmful intentions and offer a steady stream of peace during stressful, worrisome, fearful, and doubtful times.

 You need a prayer life, and you need a strong one.

 The different aspects of prayer

 As you know, prayer takes many, many forms.

 – then you’ve got “on the go” prayer,

 – you’ve also got written prayers.

 Are these the only ways to pray?
-I think so but, I could be missing one.
+I think so, but I might be missing one.
 What other kinds of prayer can you think of?
 Share in the comments below!

-Also, tell me how do you prefer to pray?
-And you MUST tell me if you have an ugly prayer face too!
-Don’t leave me hanging here. 🙂
+Also, tell me how you prefer to pray.
+And you MUST tell me if you have an ugly prayer face, too!

 Aaaaaah…the consolation of it.